cultureamp/kaizen-design-system/CONTRIBUTING.md

 ### Release workflow

-To release a new package version, create a pull request which **modifies ONLY the package you wish to release**.
+To release a new version of a package, create a pull request which...

-- Make sure your PR has a [conventional title](#conventional-commit)
+- Modifies only the package(s) you wish to release ([see below](#updating-multiple-packages))
+- Has a conventional pull request title ([see below](#conventional-commit))
-- If there is only **one commit** in your PR, make sure that commit message matches the PR title
+- If there is only one commit, it has a commit message which matches the pull request title

 Once that pull request is merged into master, an automated release will be triggered, and the newly published package version will be available on the npm public registry.